hacktons/homebrew-cli/README.md

 # homebrew-cli
-Simple scripts that help to ease handy work daily, most of these cli tools was written in Golang.
+Some cli tools that help to ease handy work, most of these are written in Golang.

 We’ve shipped the tools with `Homebrew Formula` , so you can use brew to install.